PabloRizzieri/laba-homework/src/main/java/extras/README.md

 - Quicksort

 Demonstrate the implementation of the chosen sorting algorithm and ensure that it effectively com.solvd.sorts the provided data.
 Include comments to explain the logic and functionality of the algorithm.

+## November 21 - String utils and File utils

+- Read text from the file and calculate the numbers of the unique words.
+Write the result to the file.
+The main requirement is: using StringUtils and FileUtils to implement it with minimum lines of code. to leave only letters in your text you can use your_string.replaceAll("[^A-Za-z ]", "")